 Lynda has also been doing a blog.
 Her blog address is www.globalroamer2.com

 Google maps helped us to get to Reykholt which is the home of Snorri Sturluson, an Icelandic Medieval Historian.
 As soon as we parked the camper, a man pulled his Outback and trailer into the spot in front of us.
 He got out and started to talk with us.
-It turns out that he thought our camper was an ice-cream van.
+It turns out that he thought our camper was an ice-cream truck and he wanted to buy some ice-cream.
 Anyway, we spent quite a bit of time with him.
 His name is Gier and he is the pastor of the Lutheran Church.
 This is a photo of the old church.

 We had a great conversation with him and then he took us to visit the display about Snorri Sturluson.
 We heard many, many stories and legends about Iceland.